UBC-MDS/554_Survey/README.md

 # Proposal

 ## Main question
-How does a person's previous level of degree attainment (Bachelors or Masters and beyond) influence how difficult they find the MDS program?
+How does a person's previous level of degree attainment (Bachelor's or Master's and beyond) influence how difficult they find the MDS program?

 ## Questions to Identify Confounding Variables